Business advisor Julia Chanteray

 I’d like to find out more about Julia Chanteray before getting together

 Sure.
+Before hiring a business advisor it’s definitely wise to find out more about the person themselves.
 I’ve put together some more background information about me, my background, qualifications and my philosophy in business.

 Business advisor - Frequently asked questions